Customer rights and regulations

 - Refunds of lost paper tickets.
 These must be held for 90 days to ensure that they are not found and used.

 - Tickets with adjustments that require verification of the itinerary and class of service provided.
-(For example, difference between involuntary downgrade from a higher class of service paid for and lower class of service actually provided by a carrier other than Cathay Pacific / Dragonair.)
-This can take up to 60 days.
+(For example, difference between involuntary downgrade from a higher class of service paid for and lower class of service actually provided by a carrier other than Cathay Pacific) This can take up to 60 days.

-We endeavour to ensure that our customers’ needs are met, and our flights and services are in full compliance with all applicable regulations.
-We are specially trained to deliver our commitment to our customers with disabilities.
+We endeavour to ensure that your needs are met, and our flights and services are in full compliance with all applicable regulations.
+We are specially trained to deliver our commitment to our customers with disabilities and special needs.

-We recognise that our customers may need special assistance during their travel.
-For assistance, customers should contact our staff when arriving at the airport.
+We recognise that you may need special assistance during their travel.
+For assistance, please contact our staff when arriving at the airport.
 However, certain service requests require advance notice so that better accommodation for individuals’ needs can be met.
 For more details, please refer to Disability Assistance on our website or contact our local reservations office.

 During lengthy tarmac delays, our airport staff and crew will make every effort to properly accommodate and assist customers with disabilities.